lando/vitepress-theme-default-plus/docs/config/config.md

 * Details:

   If you would like to customize the appearance of collection item `tags` you [set in frontmatter](./frontmatter#tags) you can do so.
+Note that you can free tag by default.
+You _do not_ need to set this to use tags.
+It is _only_ to customize the appearance of the tags.

   `color` will set the `background-color` of the `tag`.